Morton’s Neuroma Exercises

-It is commonly mistaken that inflammation and pain in any of the web spaces are known as Morton’s neuroma but this is not correct.
-The more appropriate terms for the digital nerves are Heuter (Between 1st and 2nd), Hauser (between 2nd and 3rd), and Iselin (between 4th and 5th).
+It is commonly mistaken that inflammation and pain in any of the web spaces are known as Morton’s neuroma, but this is not correct.
+The more appropriate terms for the digital nerves are Heuter (Between 1st and 2nd), Hauser (between 2nd and 3rd), Morton’s (between 3rd and 4th) and Iselin (between 4th and 5th).

 A Morton’s neuroma is a painful condition affecting the ball of the foot.
-Interdigital nerves between the toes become painful and swollen leading to numbness and pain in the forefoot.
-People with Morton’s neuroma often describe the sensation of pain as similar to having a pebble in their shoe.
-Morton’s Neuroma symptoms can often be a burning sensation with some tingling and pins and needles while it is uncommon to experience any bruising.
+Interdigital nerves between the toes become painful and swollen, leading to numbness and pain in the forefoot.
+People with Morton’s neuroma often describe the pain sensation as similar to having a pebble in their shoe.
+Morton’s Neuroma symptoms can often be a burning sensation with some tingling and pins and needles, while it is uncommon to experience bruising.

 Morton’s Neuroma symptoms are aggravated by wearing high heels, tight shoes, or repetitive impact to the forefoot through activities such as running and impact sports.

-There are a number of potential causes of Morton’s Neuroma:
+There are several potential causes of Morton’s Neuroma:

 Footwear: Wear ill-fitting shoes that are too tight in the toe box can compress the web space and pinch the neuroma leading to pain and swelling.

 High Heels: Wearing high heels can lead to excess weight-bearing and pressure on the forefoot

 Bunions: Having a mechanical or genetic bunion can lead to excess pressure on the 2nd-5th metatarsals.
 This often leads to a drop in the metatarsal heads and compression of the interdigital nerves.